Parbelaez/django_boiler/README.md

 ![Django Browsable API Auth](./readme_images/django_browsable_api_auth.png)

-*OPTIONAL: JWT Authentication*
+### JWT Authentication (optional)

-If you want to use JWT authentication, you can install the following package:
+- If you want to use JWT authentication, you can install the following package:

     ```
     pip install dj-rest-auth
     pip install djangorestframework_simplejwt
     ```

+dj-rest-auth is a package that provides a set of REST API endpoints for authentication, registration, and account management. djangorestframework_simplejwt is a package that provides a JSON Web Token authentication for Django REST framework.

-Add the app to the INSTALLED_APPS list in the settings.py file:
+- Add the app to the INSTALLED_APPS list in the settings.py file:

     ```
     INSTALLED_APPS = (